gitlabhq/gitlabhq/doc/api/merge_requests.md

 ## Delete a MR

 Soft deletes a merge request.
-For admins only.
+For admins and owners only.

 ```
 DELETE /projects/:id/merge_requests/:merge_request_id